LanceRMendoza/LanceRMendoza/README.md

-- 👋 Hi, I’m @LanceRMendoza
+- 👋 Hi, I’m Lance Mendoza.
 - 👀 I’m interested in programming, troubleshooting and figure out the problems with code.
 - 🌱 I’m currently learning XML, Phython and C++.
 - 💞️ Currently I am not looking to collaborate.